James Corden Reveals Kanye West Has Canceled Carpool Karaoke Three Times, Costing ‘The Late Late Show’ $45,000

 As fans of The Late Late Show With James Corden know, the TV personality gained a ton of fame after adding the popular segment, Carpool Karaoke, to his show.
-Big names like Paul McCartney, Adele, and Lady Gaga have all made appearances on the the segment, but there’s one big artist who has yet to sing alongside Corden — Kanye West.
+Big names like Paul McCartney, Adele, and Lady Gaga have all made appearances on the segment, but there’s one big artist who has yet to sing alongside Corden — Kanye West.

 During a recent episode of the show, Corden chatted with Kanye’s mother-in-law, Kris Jenner.
 People shares that the pair played a silly game titled “Spill Your Guts or Fill Your Guts.”
 During the segment, Kris asked James why her son-in-law has never appeared on Carpool Karaoke and Corden opted to answer the tough question rather than fill his mouth with gross food.